-- Danny Phantom uses the ecto-skeleton in Reign Storm to defeat Pariah Dark (and it is AWESOME), but at the cost of 95% of his life energy.
+- Danny Phantom uses the ecto-skeleton in Reign Storm to defeat Pariah Dark, but at the cost of 95% of his life energy.
 He gets saved just before burning through the last of his energy by Vlad Plasmius and every other ghostly opponent he ever had.

 - Anabolic steroids are well known for their ability to make us stronger, etc. The downside is that there are a HUGE amount of side effects, not the least of which are heart problems, cancers, "roid rages," and man-boobs.

 - Sometimes Truth in Television.
 Not all anabolic steroids and analogues are that dangerous when taken in controlled amounts to help with recovery after surgery (assuming they're pure, and illegally-obtained drugs often aren't).
 Others are suffering in liquid form, inviting the physiological side affects mentioned above and others, as well as significantly increasing the risk of manifestation of psychological disorders in those with pre-existing conditions.